 Weight Gain Patterns

-When your little one is getting enough hindmilk, you might notice specific patterns in their weight gain that reassure you.
+When your little one is getting enough hindmilk, you might notice these patterns:

 - Steady weight gain of about 5–7 ounces per week